 For Specific Countries

 Tujia has been making headlines in the last few months as the biggest thorn in Airbnb’s side, and rightly so.
-Despite Airbnb’s latest efforts to woo the Chinese market, Tujia simply has far more places available — right now, 430,000 of them, against Airbnb’s 80,000.
+Despite Airbnb’s efforts to woo the Chinese market, Tujia simply has far more places available.
 For this reason alone, Tujia is worth checking when planning a trip to China, since you’re bound to find more options on the site.

 Despite being focused on Chinese travelers, it’s also available to foreigners, using their passport to sign up.
-Keep in mind you may have to navigate the site in Chinese — though HomeAway has partnered with the site to help expose its listings to non-Chinese speakers, so a few listings can be accessed in English through HomeAway.
+Keep in mind you may have to navigate the site in Chinese, although HomeAway has partnered with the site to help expose its listings to non-Chinese speakers, so a few listings can be accessed in English through HomeAway.

 If you’re planning a trip to France, chances are you know the stereotypes, and might have even imagined living some of them yourself.
 After all, who wouldn’t dream about drinking wine, and eating cheese and baguettes, on the patio of a rundown yet charming château?